jessetvogel/neural/README.md

 Neural Networks
 =========

-A C++ library for neural networks.
-This library only works with fully connected feedforward neural networks.
+A C++ library for a simple feedforward neural networks, including backpropagation.

 To compile: